 Default taxation of restricted stock awards

-No tax is due when the grant is accepted.
+No tax is due at grant.
 At vesting, the difference between the fair market value and the amount you paid for the shares is ordinary income.
 If you sell the shares immediately, there are no other tax consequences.
 If you hold the stock, any further gain or loss after vesting is considered a capital gain or loss when you sell the shares.

 Whether you’ll have a taxable capital gain or loss depends on your holding period.
 More than one year is long-term, anything less is short-term.
 Short-term capital gains rates are essentially the same as regular income.